Quick Information

 Ever wondered what it's like to walk through the Players' Tunnel at Anfield Stadium?
 This tour gives you the backstage pass—locker rooms, press room, and a pitchside view.
 With guides sharing exciting anecdotes and historical tidbits, you'll get a taste of what it's like to be part of the Liverpool FC Club.

-The Liverpool FC Museum is a treasure for any Reds fans!
+The LFC Museum is a treasure for any Reds fans!
 Get up close to all major trophies, including the 6 European Cups, 19 League titles, 8 FA Cups, 4 UEFA Super Cups, and 1 FIFA Club World Cup.
-It also houses the Kop Songbook and a special hologram tribute to Liverpool's manager, Jürgen Klopp.
+It also houses the Kop Songbook.

 Stop by the Shankly Gates